DJ Fresh (American DJ)

 Marqus Brown (born November 2, 1981), better known by his stage name DJ Fresh (now stylised as DJ.Fresh), is an American hip hop DJ and producer based in Oakland and Los Angeles, California.
 Acclaim for his work includes being named to XXL magazine's 30 Best Hip-Hop Producers of 2016.
-In 2005, DJ.Fresh began releasing his The Tonite Show series of mixtapes, which have featured artists such as Mistah F.A.B., Raekwon, The Jacka, Yukmouth, Freddie Gibbs and Curren$y.
+In 2005, DJ.Fresh began releasing his The Tonite Show series of mixtapes, which have featured artists such as Mistah F.A.B., Raekwon, The Jacka, Yukmouth, Freddie Gibbs, Paul Wall, Jay Worthy, Mitchy Slick, Eligh, The Grouch, Nef The Pharaoh, Zion I, Rydah J Klyde, Ya Boy, Mozzy, Messy Marv, San Quinn, Shady Nate, J Stalin, Laroo T.H.H., T-Nutty, Keak Da Sneak, Beeda Weeda, Money B, The Hoodstarz, Stevie Joe, and Curren$y.
 He has also released a number of mixtapes and has produced albums for other artists.
-His 2013 collaboration with J. Stalin, Miracle & Nightmare on 10th Street, peaked at #61 on the R&B/Hip-Hop Albums chart and at #28 on the Heatseekers Albums chart.
+His 2013 collaboration with J. Stalin, Miracle & Nightmare On 10th Street (Deluxe Edition), peaked at #61 on the R&B/Hip-Hop Albums chart and at #28 on the Heatseekers Albums chart.

 Early life

 Marqus Brown was born and raised in Baltimore, Maryland.
 While an adolescent in Baltimore he became immersed in hip hop culture, and he started mixing vinyl on turntables at age nine.
 Among his early musical influences were soul, hip hop, and jazz artists popular in the 1970s and 1980s, including Anita Baker, Whitney Houston, and the Gap Band.

 He moved with his mother and siblings to the San Francisco Bay Area in California at nine years old.
 The crew battled and performed around the Bay Area.